Nelluk/Kometa/docs/files/builders/tmdb.md

       - 60554 #https://www.themoviedb.org/tv/60554-star-wars-rebels also accepted
 ```

-* You can update the collection details with the TMDb show's summary, poster, and background by using
-`tmdb_show_details`.
 * You can specify multiple shows in `tmdb_show_details` but it will only use the first one to update the collection
 details.
 * Posters and background in the library's asset directory will be used over the collection details unless